In this chapter, we focused on the analysis of genomes, transcrip... | Channels for Pearson+

 In this chapter, we focused on the analysis of genomes, transcriptomes, and proteomes and considered important applications and findings from these endeavors.
 At the same time, we found many opportunities to consider the methods and reasoning by which much of this information was acquired.
 From the explanations given in the chapter, what answers would you propose to the following fundamental questions?

-How do we know if a genomic DNA sequence contains a protein-coding gene?
+How can proteomics identify differences between the number of protein-coding genes predicted for a genome and the number of proteins expressed by a genome?

-Master Genomics Overview with a bite sized video explanation from Kylia GoodnerStart learning
+Master Proteomics with a bite sized video explanation from Kylia GoodnerStart learning